hopkinsth/golang-tripping-hazards/README.md

 	Foo() int
 }

-type implementsFooer struct{
+type ImplementsFooer struct{
 	DataMember int
 }

-// provide the function foo to make your implementsFooer struct
+// provide the function foo to make your ImplementsFooer struct
 // implement Fooer.
 Note that this function has a non-pointer
-// receiver to an implementsFooer instance, we'll get to that
+// receiver to an ImplementsFooer instance, we'll get to that
 // later
-func (f implementsFooer) Foo() int {
+func (f ImplementsFooer) Foo() int {
 	return f.DataMember
 }